Chanu05/chanu05.github.io/README.md

 * How can I help?

-By creating an interactive dashboard that showcases the top UK YouTubers, categorized by the following;
+Creating an interactive dashboard that showcases the top UK YouTubers, categorized by the following;
 * Subscriber Count
 * Total Views
 * Total Videos uploaded
 * Engagement metrics

 This approach will provide the marketing team with useful insights before deciding which YouTuber(s) to collaborate with.
+I will also provide the client with my recommendations on how to advance with the project, based on the analysis of the data.

 # Data source